keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-We’ve hit a snag: when we have two instances of `E` we don't have a way to collect them.
-This means that out of the box our `Validated` instances of `Applicative` doesn’t make a very good general validation utility as it doesn’t have a way to report all errors.
-We don’t have any way to combine their values without concretely defining `E`, such as with `List[String]` which creates a rigid API requirement.
+We’ve hit a snag: when there are two instances of `E` we don't have a way to combine them.
+This means that out of the box our `Validated` instance of `Applicative` doesn’t make a very good general validation utility as it doesn’t have a way to report all errors that are encountered.
+We don’t have any way to combine their values without concretely defining `E` such as with `List[String]` which creates a rigid API requirement.
 Is there a way to keep `E` abstract but still be able to gather errors as they occur?

-### Modeling errors as combinable data
+### Modeling errors as a combinable structure

-Structures defining a `combine()` operation form a typeclass known as a **semigroup** under certain conditions.
-Semigroups are very common, and constraining `E` to have an instance of `Semigroup` provides great advantage in the context of validation.
-First, see how the typeclass is defined:
+Structures defining a `combine()` operation form a typeclass known as a **semigroup** under a specific condition.
+Semigroups are very common, and constraining `E` to have an instance of `Semigroup` provides great flexibility in the context of validation.
+First, let's see how the typeclass is defined:

 :::{.numberLines}
 ```scala